ahgamut/ahgamut.github.io/_posts/2020-11-24-netpicking-2.md

 A neural network can be represented as:

-* a parameterized function (mathematical notation), which is used in textbooks when teaching the theory
+* a parameterized function, used in textbooks when teaching the theory
-* a *directed acyclic graph*, or DAG, which provides a visually friendly representation of the flow of operations
+* a *directed acyclic graph* or DAG, which provides a visually friendly representation of the flow of operations
 * *text obeying a particular grammar*, which is how neural nets are described in a programming language

-For example, in PyTorch, a sample function $$ \mathit{f} $$ satisfying the above constraints is represented like this:
+For example, in PyTorch, a sample $$ \mathit{f} $$ satisfying the above constraints is represented like this:

 ```python
 class Basic(nn.Module):